-Existentialist way of thinking, it seems, is timeless; Existentialist thought has been identified in Heraclitus, Socrates, and even in Augustine.
-Modern existentialism, however, is identified with the thought of five thinkers: Kierkegaard, Nietzsche, Heidegger, Camus, and Sartre.
-The wide difference in the religious and political thought of these five philosophers is something that makes it difficult to see existentialism as a school based on a doctrine or worldview.
-Kierkegaard was religious; Nietzsche and Sartre were atheists.
-Kierkegaard would have nothing to do with politics, he was disgusted by it, but Sartre, Camus, and Heidegger were not only political theorists but also political activists.
-Sartre was a Marxist; Camus was an anti-Marxist and identified as a humanitarian.
-Heidegger, it's alleged, was close to Nazism.
+Existentialism is timeless—the existentialist way of thinking has been identified in Heraclitus, Socrates, and Augustine.
+But modern existentialism is identified with the thought of five thinkers: Kierkegaard, Nietzsche, Heidegger, Camus, and Sartre.
+The wide difference in the religious and political thought of these five philosophers makes it difficult to see existentialism as a school based on a doctrine or worldview.
+Kierkegaard was religious.
+Nietzsche and Sartre were atheists.
+Kierkegaard would have nothing to do with politics; he was disgusted by it.
+Sartre, Camus, and Heidegger were deeply into politics.
+They were political theorists as well as political activists.
+Sartre was a Marxist.
+Camus was an anti-Marxist and identified as a humanitarian.
+Heidegger, it is alleged, was close to Nazism.
 Instead of a common doctrine and worldview, existentialism is a movement based on certain sensibilities regarding individualism and human freedom.
-The philosophy sees Dostoevsky and Kafka as its own thinkers.
+The philosophy sees Dostoevsky and Kafka as its chief thinkers.